DevExpress-Examples/reporting-web-forms-use-custom-font-distributed-with-the-application/Readme.md

+# How to use a private font (a custom font distributed with the application) in XtraReport

-# This example demonstrates how to use a custom font distributed with the application in XtraReport.
+This example demonstrates how to use a custom font distributed with the application in XtraReport.

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e5198/)**
 <!-- run online end -->